laminlabs/lamindb/docs/manage-changes.md

 # Manage changes

-Managing changes is based on {class}`~lamindb.Branch` and strongly inspired by branching in git and GitHub's Pull Requests.
+Managing changes in LaminDB is similar to managing code changes with branching in git and Pull Requests in GitHub.

-As a guide, read the "Examples" section of the {class}`~lamindb.Branch` class.
+For usage examples, read the "Examples" section of the {class}`~lamindb.Branch` class.